Central Fire Station

-Central Fire was recently renovated in 2011 and officially open in 2012.
-The renovation project constructed a new right side of the building which now houses the firefighters quarters on the second floor and administration offices on the first.
-With this renovation, the new Duxbury Emergency Communications Center was relocated from the police station to the old side of central fire on the second floor.
+The Central Fire Station was renovated in 2011.
+The renovation project constructed a new right side of the building, which now houses the firefighters' quarters on the second floor and administration offices on the first floor.
+Attached to the station is the Regional Old Colony Communications Center which answers 911 calls and provides fire/police dispatch to Duxbury.

 Ashdod Fire Station

 794 Franklin Street

 The Ashdod Fire Station was completed and opened in 2000 to serve the residents of the north and west parts of Duxbury.
 There is an engine, a forest fire truck, and a dive rescue truck stationed here.
 There are two firefighters stationed in Ashdod.
 The staffing of the station has helped to improve our response time to emergencies to this part of Duxbury.

 The Apparatus Annex is located at the rear of Central Fire Station.
 It houses three of our antique pieces of fire apparatus: Our 1928 American LaFrance pumper, our 1905 Hand Tub, and an old hose reel.